kizunanocoin/docs/docs/integration-guides/work-generation.md

-title: Work Generation | Nano Documentation
+title: Work Generation | KIZUNANO COIN Documentation
-description: Understand the best configurations for work generation on the Nano network.
+description: Understand the best configurations for work generation on KIZUNANO COIN network.

 !!!tip "Some sections of this page target node version 21 or higher"